 The CLT Airport Mid Field Fueling area consists of three separate fueling areas and associated components.
 One portion of the facility accommodates Menzies fuel tanker trucks which are needed to provide supplementary service to the airport's aircraft gates.
 Another portion of the facility is available for storage and dispensing of on and off-road motor fuels including diesel fuel and gasoline.
 The jet fuel dispensed into the tanker trucks is provided by a single hose loading rack, which carries fuel via underground product piping from the airport's fuel farm.
 The motor fuels are contained in twin double-walled steel ASTs (one for diesel, one for gasoline), which in turn are situated inside concrete dikes.
 There is one dispenser for each product type.
-A transformer of unknown oil quantity also is present at the facility.
-Additionally, an oil water separator is present associated with the diked area.
+Two pad-mounted transformers (one of unknown oil quantity and one with 283 gallons) are present at the facility.
+Additionally, an oil/water separator is present associated with the diked area.
 It is used exclusively to treat dike discharge effluent and is subject to the wastewater treatment exemption.